At Pathways EI we are a team of passionate clinicians with the goal of providing high quality early intervention that engages the whole family.

 Hannah has worked with children of various ages and diagnoses across a range of settings.
 She is passionate about delivering high quality one on one sessions, consulting with schools, and supporting all children and adolescents in accessing the community with success.
 In her down time, Hannah loves to keep active and is an avid jogger!
 She also enjoys checking out new coffee places with her friends.

-SENIOR BEHAVIOUR TECHNICIAN
+Program Supervisor and SENIOR BEHAVIOUR TECHNICIAN

-Ashley is a Senior Behaviour Technician at Pathways Early Intervention.
+Ashley is a Program Supervisor and Senior Behaviour Technician at Pathways Early Intervention.
 She completed a Bachelor of Science in Psychology at the University of New South Wales in 2018 and found her passion for Applied Behaviour Analysis through a Disability Support Worker role in Sydney.
 Here, she worked with a range of individuals with a variety of disabilities to support them in their everyday lives and collaboratively work towards their goals.
 It was through this role that Ashley was introduced to and received specialized training in Applied Behaviour Analysis and additionally began working as an ABA therapist.

 Ashley is currently based in Port Macquarie and is completing a Master of Education in Applied Behaviour Analysis at Monash University through distance education while she is working towards her Board Certified Behaviour Analyst credential.
 Ashley has experience with delivering early intervention and school-aged ABA programs across a variety of settings; in-clinic, in-home, in-school and in the community.
 Ashley has a special interest in early intervention and teaching children the prerequisite and requisite skills to promote their independence and enhance their quality of life.